CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 ## <a name="translation-to-ipxe">Translation to iPXE</a>

-Currently, all network boots/installations are performed using iPXE scripts.
-Operating system boot parameters and cmdline options are translated into iPXE scripts to perform boot/installation tasks.
+Currently, all network boots and installations are performed using iPXE scripts.
+Operating system boot parameters and command line options are translated into iPXE scripts to perform boot/installation tasks.

-Any unattended configs/scripts included in a host_group are inserted during this process.
-Inconsistencies (i.e. using ignition for a CentOS os) should be detected during validation.
+Any unattended configs or scripts included in a host_group are inserted during this process.
+Inconsistencies (i.e. using ignition for a CentOS operating system) should be detected during validation.

-### Cmdline Parameters
+### Command Line Parameters

-Rules for translating cmdline parameters:
+Rules for translating command line parameters:

 1. Keys with empty values (i.e. "" or '') are formatted as `key` in the boot options
 2. Keys with non-empty values are formatted as `key=value` in the boot options

-So for the os
+For example, given this OS:

 ```
 ---